Heyitsguy/Javascript-The-Definitive-Guide-Study-Guide/Part 1 Core Javascript/Chapter 2.md

 * Identifiers is a name for anything in Javascript, most commonly variables.
 They can begin with:
-  1.A letter
+  1. A letter
-  2.an underscore
+  2. An underscore
-  3.Dollar sign
+  3. Dollar sign

 * Keep in mind that there are certain reserved words in Javascript that have special meaning and cannot be used